Web Loom logo

 Option 3: Context + Provider

-Bridge a ViewModel's observable state into React Context so any descendant can access it without prop-drilling:
+Bridge a ViewModel's signal state into React Context so any descendant can access it without prop-drilling:

 // providers/AuthProvider.tsx